vivi77/ECS/README.md

 # ECS

-Lel's implementation of an Entity Component System (ECS)
+Lel's implementation of an Entity Component System (ECS) using C++17.

 ## What's an Entity Component System ?